data-doge/condenser/README.md

 # text visualizer

-### sketch
+### sketch v2

-displays a sample of text no longer than a certain amount of characters, with lines broken so that the text fits exactly into a circle.
+displays a sample of text no longer than a certain amount of characters, with lines broken so that the text fits exactly into a diamond.

 text scrolls from left to right at a speed you get to determine.

-the bottom bit is highlighted and the font is a bit bigger inside a box or something.
+the middle line in the diamond is displayed again somewhere below the diamond, underlined.

-this box holds a sentence, and some quality of the box will change based on characteristics of the sentence. the characteristics might be, sentiment, similarity of words, length, dunno.
+some quality of the underlined bit will change based on characteristics of the sentence, things like sentiment, similarity of words, length, dunno.

 whenever we reach a punctuation mark, or some other significant character, a small line will dart across the screen.